When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog too?

 Disinfecting and cleaning the wound will help it heal faster, leaving the skin moisturized and free of irritation.
 So, can I put Neosporin on dogs?

-The good news is that Neosporin is regarded as safe to use on dogs.
+The good news is that Neosporin on dogs is regarded as safe to use.
 This means that if your pooch trips and scrapes his elbow, that handy tube of triple antibiotic ointment you have in your bathroom cabinet will do the trick.

 Before you slather it on, though, find out what it is and how to use it safely on your dog.